-The Transients tab displays transients stored on the Model 8333.
+The Transients folder displays transients stored on the Model 8336.
 It shows the number and name of the recording, and the time it began and ended.
 The selected transient(s) can either be downloaded or deleted.

 The downloaded data contains many waveforms.
-Use the navigational buttons in the toolbar (such as zoom in and zoom out to view details in the data.
-These buttons are available in every graph from recorded data.
+Use the navigational buttons in the toolbar (such as zoom in and zoom out and